mathiasrichter/shapiro/README.md

 This would look for the schema names `org/example/myschemas/person`on `localhost:8000` (the instance that just serves schemas) and validate the schema obtained from there in `localhost:8000` against the data provided in the body of the request.

+You don't need to specify an explicit schema to validate data against.
+If you specify no schema, Shapiro will infer the schemas to validate the data against using the prefix IRIs defined.

 ## Installing and running Shapiro
 1. Clone the Shapiro repository.
 2. Install dependencies: `pip install -r requirements.txt`